 If the sensitivity is quoted in dB (a logarithmic scale) then the figure will be a negative number, where numbers closer to zero represent higher sensitivities.
 Meanwhile, in the millivolt per pascal system the higher the output number the higher the sensitivity.

-If this is the case you might want to consider using a different microphone or include an in-line microphone preamplifier between your microphone and camera/recorder.
-Two such preamps are the Cloudlifterr or FetHead.
+If this is the case, you might want to consider using a different microphone or include an in-line microphone preamplifier between your microphone and camera/recorder.
+Three such in-line preamps are the Cloudlifter, FetHead, and SE Electronics DM1 Dynamite.

-The FetHead is less expensive than the Cloudlifter but if you opt for the FetHead make sure you get the correct one for your microphone.
+The FetHead and DM1 Dynamite are less expensive than the Cloudlifter but if you opt for the FetHead make sure you get the correct one for your microphone.
 For dynamic mics, you will need a normal FetHead but for Condenser mics, you will need the FetHead Phantom.

 You may think that you might always want to opt for the most sensitive microphone you can afford, however, this might not be wise.
 Consider how loud your sound source will be and how close it will be to your microphone.